hexagontk/hexagon/README.md

         }

         get("/books/{id}") {
-            val bookId = pathParameters["id"].toInt()
+            // Path parameters *must* exist an error is thrown if they are not present val bookId = pathParameters["id"].toInt()
             val book = books[bookId]
             if (book != null)
-                ok("Title: ${book.title}, Author: ${book.author}")
+                // ok() is a shortcut to send(200) ok("Title: ${book.title}, Author: ${book.author}")
             else
                 send(404, "Book not found")